 Part of the attractiveness of your all-cash offer is the elimination of the waiting period often imposed by mortgage lenders, filled with due diligence and underwriting to receive and approve the loan.
 With a cash offer, you have the freedom to choose which aspects of the due diligence process are most important, rather than those that are required by a lender.
 For example, you could choose to forgo an appraisal while still having the inspection done.

 While your speedier homebuyer timeline can be a powerful tool in negotiations for a purchase, don’t get carried away by neglecting aspects of due diligence that could reveal serious problems with the property in question.
 “Please do not skip an inspection,” says Brian Walsh, a Grand Rapids, Michigan-based certified financial planner and senior manager of financial planning for financial services company SoFi.

 By paying cash, you won’t have to make monthly payments to a lender, and when the house increases in value, that directly boosts your personal wealth.

-It’s also important to remember that by financing, you take on additional costs with loan origination fees and the interest paid over time, so “your net cost of purchasing is going to be less if you’re paying cash,” Keckler says.
+It’s also important to remember that by financing, you take on additional costs with loan origination fees and the interest paid over time, so the net cost of buying your home is less when paid for in cash.